• Skip to primary navigation

 Chai Tea Icing

-• Brew a small amount of chai tea by putting 1 teaspoon of tea in a bowl and pour ½ cup of boiling water over the tea to steep.
+• Brew a small amount of chai tea by putting 1 teaspoon of tea (1 teabag) in a bowl and pour ½ cup of boiling water over the tea to steep.
 Let sit for 3 minutes then strain the tea.

 • In a small bowl add the powdered sugar then add 2 tablespoons of the cooled brewed Chai tea.
 Stir to make a smooth icing.
 You may have to adjust and add additional tea if the icing is too thick.